Unitarily-invariant integrable systems and geometric curve flows in $SU(n+1)/U(n)$ and $SO(2n)/U(n)$: Geometric curve flows

-We remark that a curve flow equation \eqref{Yeq} in $M=SO(2n)/U(n)$ will be $SO(2n)$-invariant if and only if $h_{\pe}$ is restricted to be an equivariant function of $x$, $v$, and $x$-derivatives of $v$ (or equivalently, $x$, $u$, and $x$-derivatives of $u$) under the frame equivalence group in $U(n)$.
+We will now derive the curve flow equations corresponding to the mKdV system, the NLS system, and the SG system in each symmetric space $M=SU(n+1)/U(n)$ and $M=SO(2n)/U(n)$.
+These curve flows can be expressed geometrically in a $G$-invariant form using the tangent vector $X=\map_x$ and the principal normal vector $N=\nabla_x\map_x$ of the curve, plus the Riemannian metric tensor $g(\cdot,\cdot)$ and the Riemannian curvature tensor $R(\cdot,\cdot)$ on $M=G/U(n)$.
+In general, a curve flow equation \eqref{curveflow.hperp.eq} in $M=G/U(n)$ will be $G$-invariant if and only if $h_{\pe}$ is an equivariant function of $x$, $u$, and $x$-derivatives of $u$ under the frame equivalence group $U(n)_\pa\subset U(n)$.

-We will now derive the curve flow equations corresponding to the nonlocal $U(1)$ NLS flow \eqref{U(1).v.eq}--\eqref{U(1).v2.eq} and the nonlocal $SU(2)$ NLS flow \eqref{SU(2).v.eq}--\eqref{SU(2).v1.v2.eq}.
-These non-stretching curve flows can be expressed geometrically in a $SO(2n)$-invariant form in terms of the tangent vector $X=\map_x$ and the principal normal vector $N=\nabla_x\map_x$ of the curve, plus the Riemannian metric tensor $g(\cdot,\cdot)$ and the Riemannian curvature tensor $R(\cdot,\cdot)$ on $M=SO(2n)/U(n)$.
+To proceed, we will need to use a decomposition of the tangent space $T_\map M$ adapted to the tangent vector $\map_x$ of the curve in the following geometrical manner.